Exhibition “Alpha Bank/History ΙΙ: Commercial Credit Bank, 1947-1972”

 Guided tours can be organised during the exhibition, upon request.

-The publication Alpha Bank/History ΙΙ: Commercial Credit Bank, 1947-1972 is divided into 7 sections:
+The exhibition is accompanied by the catalogue Alpha Bank/History ΙΙ: Commercial Credit Bank, 1947-1972, which is divided into 7 sections:

 - Changes in the corporate character.